Personalising cancer care with digital cancer PROMs

 For patients:

-- Digital PROMs and symptom tracking empowers patients to actively participate in their care.
+- Digital cancer PROMs and symptom tracking empowers patients to actively participate in their care.

-- Leads to better treatment outcomes and improved quality of life.
+- Leads to better cancer patient reported outcomes and improved quality of life.

 - The ease of use and real-time feedback provided by the Cancer Companion app enhances patient satisfaction and engagement.